English 370, Winter 2016

 So what?
 The thing that makes a reader of Babar go into metaphor-reading mode is an automatic unconscious perception on that reader's part of a mismatch of primary features.
 Elephants are marked [–human], but the verb “write” (or "talk") is marked [+human agent].
 So when we read the sentence and notice the mismatch we either instantly think that the sentence makes no sense at all (a literal reading), or we go into our metaphorical reading mode—something all speakers of human languages learn to do—and read the story as based upon an implicit comparison (what we call a figurative, or metaphoric, reading).

 But what is interesting about the metaphor is that leaving those details out does not cause the comparison to become un-understandable.
-Instead it becomes dependent on a reader’s capacity to “read into” what is on the page by searching out from what we know of worms the semantic features that could apply to human beings so as to justify such a comparison—"low," "cold-blooded," "fish bait," "slimy"—all features that give voice to the despair into which he has fallen about the vile and evil things that human beings (including, in particular, he himself [he thinks at this point that he has caused the death of his son Edgar]) will do to each other.
+Instead it becomes dependent on an audience member's capacity to “read into” what Gloucester says by searching out from what we know of worms the semantic features that could apply to human beings so as to justify such a comparison—"low," "cold-blooded," "fish bait," "slimy"—all features that give voice to the despair into which he has fallen about the vile and evil things that human beings (including, in particular, he himself [he thinks at this point that he has caused the death of his son Edgar]) will do to each other.

-The power of literary condensations of this sort is that the expanding we must do if the metaphor is to be understood is left to our linguistic imaginations, and often, by searching our minds for possible features that could supply in that-clauses we can expand Gloucester’s expression in provocative ways.
+The power of literary condensations of this sort is that the expanding we must do if the metaphor is to be understood is left to our linguistic imaginations, and often, by searching our minds for possible features that could supply in that-clauses we can expand metaphorical expressions in provocative ways.
 Here Gloucester says only that he used to think man was worm-like, and might mean only that humanity is worm-like in that it is morally low, mindless or crawling.
-But maybe human beings are also to be understood as worm-like in that they are (as Lear decides of his daughters!) repulsive to the touch, things no one would want to handle, and thus a thing no one could possible love.
-Or maybe his use of it is to declare us more like a worm than like the thing we more frequently think ourselves: the divine.
-Each of these meanings would fit, even explain, Gloucester’s state of suicidal despair: why would any human being want to go on living if they really thought themselves to be as low or mindless or soulless or undeserving of love as a slimy, crawling, mutely limited, amoral and cold-blooded worm?
+But maybe human beings are also to be understood as worm-like in a visceral way: they are repulsive to the touch, things no one would want to handle, and thus things no sane person could possible love.

 But let’s return to the way linguists would use semantic feature analysis to clarify just HOW it is that we construct these meanings.
 Man is but a lowly worm, Gloucester says, but that is physically impossible and semantically impossible, too, at least as a literal expression, since “man” is marked [+human], and “worm” is marked [–human].
-But the fact of this “literally” impossible mismatch sends our minds into what are for all language users automatic search routines.
+But the fact of this “literally” impossible mismatch is exactly what sends our minds into automatic search routines.

-And what does THAT mean?
+So what does all that mean?
 It means that when we cannot interpret something literally, we search our internal semantic inventory for ways in which the expression in question could make sense as a comparison.
-So although the verb here is “is,” and thus suggests identity, it can only make sense if we read it as “is like.”
-That leads us to search our semantic knowledge of “worm” and “man,” and look for features of the vehicle (“worm”) that can be used as what might be called “semantic filters” for our understanding of the tenor (“man”).
+So although the verb here in a comparison is often “is,” and thus suggests identity, it can only make sense if we read it as “is like.”
+That leads us to search our semantic knowledge of (say) “worm” and “man,” and look for features of the vehicle (“worm”) that can be used as what might be called “semantic filters” for our understanding of the tenor (“man”).
 We find “lowly,” “slimy,” and “cold” among the features of the vehicle’s semantic profile, and since they seem appropriate as ways of understanding Gloucester’s meaning, we can assert those features as the ones that should guide our understanding of what would otherwise be a meaningless contradiction.

 We can actually think of three different kinds of semantic features: primary, secondary, and tertiary.